IstoraMandiri/meteor-backup-restore/readme.md

 ## Todos (PRs welcome)

+* Make download route more secure
-* Make TEMP_LIFETIME configurable.
-Currently fixed at 30 mins.
+* Make TEMP_LIFETIME configurable
 * Direct upload of tar via HTTP instead of using `FileReader` on client (I believe this will be required larger backup files).
 * Deeper collectionfs integration
 	* serving backup/restore files